 The world is full of wonderful sights that can be breathtaking even without the use of editing software.

 We've found a selection of amazing photos of you to enjoy, and none of them have been manipulated to add or remove elements through software.

 Contrast and brightness might have been tweaked, but everything in these shots was present at the time they were taken.

-- 100 of the worst Photoshop errors ever, you won't believe your eyes
+- The worst Photoshop errors ever, you won't believe your eyes

 - Amazing Photoshop artists with skills that will blow your mind

 This image shows that perspective is everything.
 Sometimes all you need to do is look at the world from a different angle.
 The results of doing so can be wonderful.